danielnoam/portfolio/content/about/content.md

 <h1 class="text-left-heading">ABOUT</h1>

-I'm a Game Designer and Programmer who began my journey in game development during high school.
+I'm Daniel Noam, a Game Designer and Programmer who began my journey in game development during high school.
 My experience spans from modding existing games to creating original adventures using various game engines.

-My main expertise is in Unity, with additional experience in Unreal, Blender, Photoshop, Git, and Aseprite.
+My main expertise is in Unity, with additional experience in Unreal, Blender, Photoshop, and Git.

 <h2 class="text-left-heading">Contact</h2>